COMMON LAW

 • Protection of Property

 The right to own and manage property is guaranteed to all Citizens and Residents.
-Property shall not be taken or used by the state without just cause and compensation.
+Property shall not be taken or used by the state. or otherwise. without just cause and compensation.

 1. Rule of Law